 The Los Angeles Police Foundation (LAPF) is the major source of private financial support for the Los Angeles Police Department (LAPD).
 We are dedicated to helping the LAPD prevent crime, save lives and make our community a better and safer place to live, work and visit by assisting LAPD with resources not provided in the city budget.

-Since 1998, the Los Angeles Police Foundation has awarded nearly $18 million in grants to the LAPD in the areas of equipment and technology upgrades, specialized training, community outreach and youth programs.
+Since 1998, the Los Angeles Police Foundation has awarded Over $20 million in grants to the LAPD in the areas of equipment and technology upgrades, specialized training, community outreach and youth programs.

 The Los Angeles Police Foundation’s primary area of interest is to assist LAPD by providing funds for essential equipment, special programs and projects.
 Officer safety and readiness is our top priority.
 Each year, the LAPF’s Board of Directors consults with LAPD leadership to determine priorities for funding.